casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.md

 available for reuse; The distributed CASPER image for each platform provides the clock files needed for this tutorial.
 We use those clock files with `progpll()` to initialize the sample clock and finish the RFDC power-on sequence state machine.
-Follow the code relevant for your selected target
+Follow the code relevant for your selected target (make sure to have reviewed your platforms [page](./readme.md#platforms) for any required setup):

 ```python
 # clock files for different platforms